 Help Them Connect with Classmates.
 You can help your child do this by encouraging them to sit with different people at lunch, participate in class discussions, and join after-school activities.

-As your child makes new friends, it’s essential to learn to be a good friend.
+As your child makes new friends, learning to be a good friend is essential.
 Teach them the importance of communication, compromise, and respect.
 Help them understand that it’s worth it.

 4. Encourage Them to Get Involved in School Activities.

-School activities are a great way for middle schoolers to get involved in their education and make new friends.
+School activities are an excellent way for middle schoolers to get involved in their education and make new friends.
 Middle schoolers have a variety of new extracurricular activities to choose from, such as student council, yearbook committee, sports, musical ensembles, etc., and there’s something for everyone.

 Here are a few tips for helping your child make the most of school activities: